New Coevolution Dynamic as an Optimization Strategy in Group Problem Solving: Results

 \subsection{Dynamics with coevolution}

-In order to better enhance the effect of coevolution on the cost, we restricted the values of the average degree for the analysis: we have used $\mu = 1.0$ and $\mu = 10.0$ for the cases $K=0$ and $K=4$, respectively.
-We begin our study with the linear case: $q=1$.
-Considering the easy landscape with $K=0$ (Fig. \ref{fig2a}(a)), the rewiring brings benefit to the cost except when $L=1$.
-As there is only one maximum, any other agent with a higher fitness is worth copying.
-And this process is facilitated by the selective rewiring of the coevolution.
-Interestingly, the case $L=1$ increases the cost.
-The difficult case $K=4$ (Fig. \ref{fig2a}(b)) has some similarities: the cost increases at $L=1$ and then decreases up to $L=5$.
-At $L=6$ there is a significant increase only at $M \sim 60$.
+To enhance the effect of coevolution, we restricted the values of the average degree network $\mu$ for the analysis.
+We observed different scenarios for different values of $\mu$: coevolution works for some cases and does not work at other cases.
+We say it works when the computational cost $\left\langle C \right\rangle $ is lower compared to the Reference Case, independent search (IS) and FCN case, keeping all other parameters the same.
+We will explore some local improvements on $\left\langle C \right\rangle $, at some values of $M$, at degree $\mu = 10.0$.

-At higher average degree $\mu$ the results are drastically different.
-The ease case $K=0$ (Fig. \ref{fig2b}(a)) shows influence of $L$ only on small network sizes around $M \lesssim 15$.
-At $K=4$ the results become more interesting.
-At small networks coevolution continues to present a higher computational cost.
-However, at medium-sized networks ($20 \leq M \leq 120$), we see a significant improvement in computational cost. $\left\langle C \right\rangle $ presents a maximum at $M=67$ for $L=0$ (Fig. \ref{fig2b}(b)) and a minimum at $L=3$.
+We begin with the results using $r_1$ (Eq. \ref{woierjkjkj}) as the rewiring probability, and Fig. \ref{fig_CvsM_r1}(a) shows the results for the ease case $K=0$.
+The results shows influence of $L$ only on small network sizes, around $M \lesssim 15$: the gain on $\left\langle C \right\rangle $ improves with $L$.
+However, at $M \geq 15$, $L$ has no influence at all.
+FCN result is still the best one for all $M$.
+At $K=4$ (Fig. \ref{fig_CvsM_r1}(b)) the results become more interesting.
+At small network size $M$, FCN is still the best result.
+However, at medium-sized networks ($20 \leq M \leq 120$), we see a significant improvement in computational cost with $L=2$ and $3$ around $M \sim 70$: $\left\langle C \right\rangle $ is slightly lower than the IS case.
+More interestingly, $\left\langle C \right\rangle $ rises back at $L=6$, greater than the $L=0$ value.

-The $\left\langle C\right\rangle $ minimum created by $L$ has a larger sensitivity with $M$ than with $\mu$.
-As can be seen on Fig. \ref{fig78}(a), the cost has a pronounced minimum between $L=2$ and 3 considering different values of $M$.
-However when $M$ if fixed and $\mu$ is varied the minimum is not so evident (Fig. \ref{fig78}(b)), and even not present at some values.
+Moving on with the rewiring probability $r_2$ (Eq. \ref{coevo}), the results for the ease case $K=0$ (Fig. \ref{fig2b}(a)) are similar as the the ones with $r_1$.
+On the other hand, results for the difficult case $K=4$, depicted on Fig. \ref{fig2b}(b), are even more interesting.
+As before, there is an improvement on $\left\langle C \right\rangle $, but now the minimum is even lower: $\left\langle C \right\rangle \sim 0.9$.
+At higher $L$, $\left\langle C \right\rangle$ rises back, although lower than the $L=0$ value.

-To better visualize the behavior of the $\left\langle C \right\rangle$ minimum at $M=67$, Fig. \ref{fig_ps}(a) displays a color map on the space $L,\mu$.
+To better visualize the behavior of the $\left\langle C \right\rangle$ minimum at $M=67$, Fig. \ref{fig_ps}(a) displays a color map on the space $(L,\mu)$.
 However, a more interesting measure is the difference between the $L=3$ and $L=0$ values, defined as: